idaproduct/IDA_Dashboard_v1/documentation/static/tutorials/telegraf-socket-listener.md

   data_format = "influx"
 ```

-Once you've made those changes you can apply them by restarting the edgehub:
+Once you've made those changes you can apply them by restarting the idahub:

 ```
-$ ./edgehub restart
+$ ./idahub restart
 Stopping all processes...
 Starting all processes...
 Services available!